-To compete in the overall leaderboard, you must bebe part of the Join The Rusch!
-Strava club, be signed up to your specific Giddy Up Challenge on Strava, and upload your results to Everesting.cc by 11:59 p.m.
-MDT pm Monday, May 31.
+To compete in the overall leaderboard, you must be part of the Join The Rusch!
+Strava club, be signed up to your specific Giddy Up Challenge on Strava, and upload your results to Giddy Up Everesting.cc by 11:50 p.m. in your time zone on Monday, May 31.

 For answers to common questions, see the FAQ page.

 CATEGORIES & AWARDS

 The Giddy Up Challenge categories are based on activity (bike or run), location (indoor or outdoor), and elevation goal.
 The elevation goals are as follows:

 - The Queen's Everest: 29,032 feet (8,848 meters)

 Half Everest: 14,516 feet (4,424 meters)